His Master's Voice: Victor Talking Machine Company / RCA Victor (United States–based)

-In July 1900, Emile Berliner, the inventor of the gramophone, registered the trademark in the United States after seeing the original painting at The Gramophone Company's offices in England.
+Emile Berliner, the inventor of the gramophone, had seen the "His Master's Voice" painting at the Gramophone Company's offices in London and registered it as a trademark in the United States during July 1900.

-The "His Master's Voice" trademark first appeared in the United States in advertising by the Consolidated Talking Machine Company, which was reorganized in 1901 as the Victor Talking Machine Company in Camden, New Jersey.
+In the autumn of 1900, the "His Master's Voice" trademark first appeared in the United States in advertisements for the Consolidated Talking Machine Company, formed by Eldridge R. Johnson and reorganized in 1901 as the Victor Talking Machine Company in Camden, New Jersey.
 Victor was the American affiliate of British Gramophone Company and initially used the trademark more extensively on its products and in advertising than its affiliate in England.

 In 1929, the Radio Corporation of America (RCA) purchased the Victor Talking Machine Company, which became the RCA Victor Division and expanded the use of the trademark on radios, television sets and other electronics and accessories.
 Beginning in the 1950s, RCA would gradually phase out the trademark's use on consumer electronics, in lieu of the RCA "lightning bolt" logo.

-In 1968, RCA introduced a modern logo and limited the appearance of the "His Master's Voice" trademark to the album covers of RCA Red Seal Records.
-In October 1976, RCA announced a revival of the "His Master's Voice" trademark, restoring it to most RCA records labels, advertising and other RCA products in the Western Hemisphere.
+In 1968, RCA introduced a modern logo and virtually retired the His Master's Voice trademark, restricting its use only to the album covers of RCA Red Seal Records.
+In October 1976, RCA announced a revival of the His Master's Voice trademark, restoring it to most RCA record labels, advertising, and other products in the Western Hemisphere.
+In 1986, following the acquisition of the RCA Corporation by General Electric, RCA Records was purchased by German media conglomerate Bertelsmann in early 1987.
+The "His Master's Voice" trademark continued to be widely used in the US and other territories where RCA previously held the rights until the early 2000s, when its use was again limited due to the worldwide fragmented ownership of the trademark.

-In 1986, the RCA Corporation was acquired by General Electric, which eventually sold the RCA and "His Master's Voice" trademarks to Technicolor SA.
-RCA Records was acquired by German media conglomerate Bertelsmann, which continued use of the "His Master's Voice" and RCA Victor trademarks in the Western Hemisphere under license.
-In 2008, RCA Records was fully acquired by Sony Music Entertainment and continues with a perpetual license for use of the RCA and "His Master's Voice" trademarks.
-In May 2022, the RCA and "His Master's Voice" trademarks were acquired by Talisman Brands Inc.
+General Electric eventually sold the rights to the "RCA" and "His Master's Voice" trademarks to Technicolor SA.
+In 2008, Bertelsmann sold RCA Records to Sony Music Entertainment, which continues to use the "RCA", "RCA Victor" and "His Master's Voice" trademarks under perpetual license.

-Since 2023, Talisman Brands has also licensed the "His Master's Voice" brand to a company called Victor Musical Industries Inc, which produces "His Master's Voice"-branded consumer electronics.
+In May 2022, the RCA and "His Master's Voice" trademarks were acquired by Talisman Brands Inc. Since 2023, Talisman Brands has licensed the "His Master's Voice" trademark to a company called Victor Musical Industries Inc, which produces "His Master's Voice"-branded consumer electronics and apparel.